joachim-n/drupal-core-development-project/README.md

 are fixed in those metapackages are respected in the project.
 This means the same versions are installed as if installing Composer packages on a plain git clone of Drupal core.

+Contrib modules are made installable with the ComposerCoreVersionsLeniency Composer script.

 ### Manual Installation